sullerandras/png_to_xnb/README.md

               then it will convert all *.png files in the directory (not recursive). xnb_file  This can also be a file or a directory.
-If this is a directory then the filename will be name.xnb if the image file was name.png
+If this is a directory then the filename will be name.xnb if the image file was name.png If this is omitted then it converts the png_file into the same folder.

 License
 -------